tenzir/tenzir/libvast/aux/README.md

 Auxiliary Third-Party Software
 ==============================

-This directory contains the third-party software VAST uses.
+This directory contains the third-party software Tenzir uses.
 We manage it via `git subtree` or `git submodule`.

 Repositories